drehero/goodman-replication/README.md

-# A Proposed Hybrid Effect Size Plus p-Value: A Replication of Goodman et al. (2019)
+# A Proposed Hybrid Effect Size Plus p-Value: A Comment on Goodman et al. (2019)

 This repository contains the source code of our replication of Goodman et al. (2019).